 If you’re only buying one sander, then you’re better off buying a random orbital sander.
 It is by far the most versatile kind of sander on the market.

 The only major drawback to random orbital Sander is the fact that it tends to be more expensive, and you have to buy special sandpaper.
-With standard orbital sanders you can use normal sandpaper sheets.
+With standard orbital sanders, you can use normal sandpaper sheets.

-These are often called finish sanders because they used to finish off work.
+These are often called finish sanders because they are used to finish off work.
 They specialize in creating an ultra-smooth finish.
 Palm sanders tend to have square pads that oscillate in incredibly small circles.

 Palm sanders are not designed to remove lots of material quickly.
 They are gentle tools and as such can be used to smooth things like paint and varnish as well as raw wood.

 The great thing about palm Sanders is that they are quite small and therefore quite cheap.
 They are also easy to use maneuver because of their small size and reduced power.

 These are the real heavyweight sanders.
 They come in benchtop and flooring varieties.